 - Half Moon Bay: Set on the East Coast of the Island, Half Moon Bay is as close as will you get to finding an ‘undiscovered’ beach.
 Bring your snorkelling gear and a BBQ and sit back and enjoy the bay’s unique light pink sand.

 - Nelson’s Dockyard National Park: Made a UNESCO World Heritage site in 2016, this Georgian-era marina is Antigua’s most iconic sightseeing destination.
 With it’s beautiful stone Pillars of Hercules and excellent dockyard museum based in English Harbour, the dockyard is an excellent place to begin your Antigua yacht charter

-- Martello Tower: Now a popular place to get hitched, the 56ft mini fort built by the British in the early 1800s offers excellent views of the south west of the island.
+- Martello Tower: Now a popular place to get hitched.
+But still worth the trip.
+As the 56ft mini fort built by the British in the early 1800s offers excellent views of the south west of the island.

 - St John’s Cathedral: The capital’s most iconic landmark.
 With its twin spires and beautiful interior, the cathedral is a must for those wishing to visit the capital.

 - Betty’s Hope: Located in the East of the island, Antigua’s first sugar plantation provides an insight into the island’s colonial past and the history behind the industry that typified the region before independence.

 - Wallings Dam & Reservoir: Not far from English Harbour, an area surrounding a former Victorian style damn has been reforested and now contains a beautiful selection of trees including mahoe, white cedar and mango.
 Also popular amongst bird-watchers.

 - Fort James: Built in 1739 and still possessing some of its 36 cannons, Fort James’ remote location in the north of the island makes it a super spot for yacht charterers to visit.